House of Stairs (Sleator novel): Plot

-The story is told largely from the point of view of Peter, a boy who has been labeled as slightly slow.
-He tends to follow authority.
+The story is told largely from the point of view of Peter, a boy who has been labeled as slightly slow and tends to follow authority.
 The others are Lola, a rebellious juvenile delinquent who doesn't trust anyone; Blossom, an overweight, spoiled girl who grew up in pampered wealth but who has recently been orphaned; Oliver, a generous, self-confident, and arrogant athlete who has always been successful and popular; and Abigail, a pretty girl who is shy and kind but is easily misguided, and worries about what others think of her.
-Peter is in awe of Oliver, who resembles a close friend he once had, but he bonds with Lola, who takes a protective stance toward him from the beginning.
+Peter idolizes and seems to have a crush on Oliver, a boy who resembles someone Peter once knew.
+Peter bonds with Lola, who takes a protective stance toward him from the beginning.